The BIG IDEA:

 Allow the group to discuss.
-Since Jesus is God and is the ultimate authority, no one can rightly come up to one of his followers and say, “You can’t do that” when they’re helping someone else follow him.
-Since he is always with them through the Holy Spirit, Jesus’ followers can always have his help, guidance, and power as they help others to follow him.
+Since Jesus is God and is the ultimate authority, no one can rightly come up to one of his followers and say, “You can’t tell people about Jesus” when they’re helping someone else follow him.
+Also, since he is always with them through the Holy Spirit, Jesus’ followers always have access to his help, guidance, and power as they help others to follow him.

 *7. How does it feel to know that Jesus–the King of the universe and the most amazing person ever–has called you to help people everywhere know and follow him?